Rohit-Ray-Git/WhatsApp-Automation-Hub/README.md

 - Schedule Message: Choose to send the message immediately or at a scheduled time.
 - Send: Click "Send Message" to execute the task.

+### Video & Document Sending:
+- **Issue**: There are known issues with sending video files and documents through `pywhatkit`.
+These file types may not be sent successfully, and you may encounter errors or failures when attempting to send them.
+- **Status**: This issue is being actively investigated.
+Future versions of the project may include fixes or alternative methods for handling media files.
+I recommend using image files until the issue is resolved.

+I am committed to improving this functionality and appreciate your patience as I work on a solution.

 ## **Logging and Tracking**
 - All sent and failed messages are logged in the MySQL database for future reference.
 - You can view the message logs via the Streamlit sidebar.